charlottegray17/100-days-of-code/log.md

 That's not to say everything worked first time today, it truly didn't.
 But I was able to deduce the problems, which was really great.
 I actually was able to see what was wrong, use the developer tool to pinpoint the problem and then address it.
 Less guess work here and more actual solving - GRAND!

 Tomorrow - I will aim to get desktop and tablet versions completed.
 Then I can 'unplug' from this project!

+### Day 3: Thursday July 2, 2020

+**Today's Progress**:
+Finished almost all of tablet device styling.
+Just features bit on homepage giving me some grief!
+Designed portfolio site for I and Jenny's projects.

+**Thoughts:** Was going well, needed to do some trial and error to figure things out across devices.
+I feel like my code is VERY messy.
+Well actually it's not a feeling it's a certainty.
+I endeavour to just get THROUGH this project, and aim for a cleaner code in the next one.

+Flexbox is a tricky bugger.
+It originally seemed like the answer to all my prayers.
+Need to get back to that space. may go through the flexbox classes once again, or check out some other resources on it, so I can really get a grip on it, and narrow down on the guess work!

 **To Do's**